-The journal was founded in 2009 by Jacob Thomas Berns and Matthew Crady; was re-established and renewed by Ryan Ridge in 2015.
+The journal was founded in 2009 by Jacob Thomas Berns and Matthew Crady and was re-established and renewed by Ryan Ridge in 2015.
 Faculty Editor Sarah Anne Strickley has been at the helm since 2017 and has overseen a period of rapid growth and recognition for the journal.
 Miracle Monocle is made possible by funding from the University of Louisville's Department of English and Program in Creative Writing.
 We also depend on the support of generous donors like you.
 Visit our hallowed Wall of Donors to find out how you can support our growth.

 Previously unpublished and emerging writers are highly encouraged to submit.
 Please visit our archives to sample issues of the journal.

 For those curious about our selection process, we recommend reading our Code of Editorial Conduct—a living document that makes our priorities and principles public.
 We'd also like to direct you to Duotrope's recent interview with our faculty editor.
 We strive to maintain an author-forward publishing model and believe that editorial transparency builds trust and community.